With a few simple ingredients and about 1 hour of hands-off proofing time, you can make soft and fluffy flatbread from scratch.

 Directions

-1Add garlic, sesame seeds and the olive oil to a cold skillet.
-Place the skillet over low heat and cook, stirring occasionally, 5 to 10 minutes or until aromatic, but before the garlic browns.
+1Add garlic, sesame seeds, and olive oil to a cold skillet.
+Place the skillet over low heat and cook, stirring occasionally, for 5 to 10 minutes or until aromatic, but before the garlic browns.
 Set aside.

-2Meanwhile, in a large bowl, combine the warm water, yeast, and honey.
-Stir a few times then let sit for 5 minutes.
+1Meanwhile, in a large bowl, combine the warm water, yeast, and sugar.
+Stir a few times, then let it sit for 5 minutes.

 - To Finish

-3Use your fingertips to press each dough ball into a flat disk, about 1/8 inch thick.
+4Use your fingertips to press each dough ball into a flat disc about 1/8 inch thick.

-4Lightly oil the skillet then carefully lay down the flatbread and cook 1 to 2 minutes or until it’s starting to brown.
-Flip then continue to cook until cooked all the way through.
-If the pan seems too hot or is smoking, turn the heat down slightly.
-Continue with remaining flatbreads.
+5Lightly oil the skillet, then carefully lay down the flatbread and cook for 1 to 2 minutes or until it’s starting to brown.
+Flip, then continue to cook until cooked all the way through.
+If the pan is too hot or smoking, turn the heat down slightly.
+Continue with the remaining flatbreads.

 Adam and Joanne's Tips

-- Storing: Allow flatbreads to cool completely then store covered at room temperature 2 to 3 days or freeze a month or two.
+- Storing: Allow flatbreads to cool completely, then store covered at room temperature for 2 to 3 days or freeze for a month or two.
 When ready to eat, rewarm in a hot pan or the oven.

 - Add herbs: We’ve also made these flatbreads with herbs added to the dough.
 Add chopped fresh or dried herbs to the olive oil and garlic mixture — I’d use 1 tablespoon of fresh or 1 teaspoon of dried.

-- Make ahead: Instead of proofing the dough in a warm area of the kitchen, which takes 1 hour, you can proof the dough in the refrigerator.
-Add the dough to a lightly oiled food-safe bag, seal then store in the refrigerator for 24 to 36 hours.
-When you are ready to cook the flatbreads, remove the dough from the refrigerator and bring to room temperature.
+- Make ahead: Instead of proofing the dough at room temperature, which takes 1 hour, you can do so in the refrigerator.
+Add the dough to a lightly oiled food-safe bag, seal it, and store it in the fridge for 24 to 36 hours.
+When you are ready to cook the flatbreads, remove the dough from the refrigerator and bring it to room temperature.
 Shape into small balls and continue with the recipe above.

 - Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+We have used the USDA database to calculate approximate values.
 We assumed 8 flatbreads per recipe.

 Like you said, it’s so easy…and delicious!
 We use it as a healthy alternative to addictive(!) potato chips, dipping in soups, and just snacking on.
 Thanks for the photos, step by step, which help and your notes at the end.
 This will be like a good friend to make over and over again, and then I’ll have it memorized.
 Good job!!